Interested-Deving-1896/ubuntu-core/README.md

 Your branch needs to be protected, and its name needs to match the `models.*` pattern for the job to run.

 Once the job is complete, it will upload both `dangerous` and `signed` versions of the model as pipeline artefacts.
-You can then download them, test them locally, and commit then.
+You can then run `update-models.sh` to automatically download and commit the new models to your current branch.

 ### dangerous vs signed